-For this degree, a minimum of 30 credit hours at the 300/400 level from Mayville State are required.
-In addition to general education requirements, the core mathematics education major, and professional secondary education courses, students will complete a required minor, such as Business Administration, Special Needs, General Science, Library Media and Information Science, or Accounting.
+For this degree, students must complete a minimum of 30 credit hours at the 300/400 level from Mayville State is required.
+In addition to general education requirements, the core mathematics education major, and professional secondary education courses, students will complete a required minor, such as Business Administration, Special Education, General Science, Library Media, and Information Science, Accounting, and more.

 Mayville State University accepts transfer credit from regionally recognized accredited institutions of postsecondary education.
 All credit hours earned from the institutions that meet this criterion are accepted in transfer towards graduation degree credit hours.

-Mayville State is working with community and technical colleges in North Dakota, Minnesota, Wyoming, Arizona, and Washington.
+Mayville State is working with the community and technical colleges in North Dakota, Minnesota, Wyoming, Arizona, and Washington.
 Below you will find links to detailed transfer information from some of the institutions we have been working with.
-You can view detailed articulation agreements by clicking the link below.
 These are only sample articulations.
 Actual transfer credit granted will vary.

 PROFESSIONAL TEACHER LICENSURE/CERTIFICATION

 Mayville State University’s nationally accredited education programs have been designed to meet the licensure/certification requirements in North Dakota and prepare students for licensure exams in North Dakota.